 - lululemon –I always underestimated some clothes, like the basics and gym clothes.
 I was the kind of person that used to buy the cheapest options.
 A friend of mine then gave me a lululemon legging, and I realized the difference in having an item designed for physical exercise.
 I’m passionate about the brand’s leggings because they give support, stay in place (I hate leggings that keep falling!), and allow the skin to breathe.
-I recently bought a bra from the brand too, and loved it.
+I recently bought a bra from the brand too and loved it.
+The shorts are also amazing!
+They fit well and stay in place.
 If you are going to exercise a lot, opt for investing in high-quality pieces!

 - Under Armour – I needed new bras, and I bought two from this brand as well.
 I was also impressed with the quality of the fabric.
 It fits perfectly.
 Not to mention that the brand is a reference in clothes like this.

 - TheraBand Resistance Band Set – the personal trainer suggested buying a TheraBand kit, which is nothing more than resistance tapes.
 I bought the kit with the blue and black tapes, and I used them in exercises for the arms and legs.

 - Nice C Adjustable Dumbbell Weight – I love these dumbbells!
 They come with removable weight bars that allow you to set your desired weight.
 The ends of the dumbbell can be opened and weight bars can be either added or removed upon your preference.
 This allows you to efficiently use one set of dumbbells for many exercises instead of buying multiple sets.